juliantrueflynn/shopify-koa-app-example/walkthrough/README.md

 SHOPIFY_API_SECRET_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

----

-# Building a Shopify App

-_with React and Koa_

-### App overview

-Together we will be building a Shopify app that creates products from a list of hot board games.
-To do so we'll need to write a Koa server which knows how retrieve an access token from Shopify, build a React front-end that knows how to fetch boardgames and create products from those boardgames using Shopify's admin GraphQL API.

-### Goals

-* Give users a running start building a modern web-app using Shopify’s tools for the Node and React ecosystems.
-* Raise awareness with attendees about what libraries we have available for building apps.
-* Level up attendees skills with modern Javascript libraries.

-#### Structure

-* Introduction
-* Babel and ES6
-* Set up and intro to Koa
-* Let’s build an app!
-  * Step 1: Authing with Shopify
-  * Step 2: Serving HTML with React
-  * Step 3: React in the Browser
-  * Step 4: Fetching some games
-  * Step 5: Creating Products with GraphQL
-  * Step 6: Routing with React
-  * Step 7: Getting our url bar to update
-* Additional Resources

-### Set up and intro to Koa
+## Intro to Koa

-If you have not done so already, follow the steps in the [README](./README.md).

-In the root of this project, there are a number of configurations files and a few Javascript files to get us started.
+In the root of this directory, there are a number of configurations files and a few Javascript files to get us started.

 Open up `index.js`, this is the entry point of our application which imports `index.js` and mounts it on port 3000.